Updated on August 22, 2022

 The Grounds for Your Divorce

-The vast majority of Texas divorces are no-fault, which means that you do not have to state a reason for divorce – other than insupportability (which is similar to the irreconcilable differences that you are probably more familiar with).
+Most Texas divorces are no-fault, which means that you do not have to state a reason for divorce—other than insupportability.
 This is not to say, however, that the court will not consider fault in determining equitability in your divorce terms.
-If any of the following apply to your spouse, you may want to consider including fault grounds in your petition for divorce:
+To learn more about grounds for divorce, read “What Are the Grounds for Divorce in Texas?”

 Look to an Experienced Killeen Divorce Lawyer for the Help You Need

-Brett Pritchard at The Law Office of Brett H. Pritchard in Killeen, Texas, is an accomplished divorce lawyer who has an impressive track record successfully guiding cases like yours toward favorable resolutions.
-Mr. Pritchard is on your side, so please do not hesitate to contact us online or call us at 254-501-4040 for more information today.
+Brett Pritchard at The Law Office of Brett H. Pritchard in Killeen, Texas, is an accomplished divorce lawyer with an impressive track record of successfully guiding cases like yours toward favorable resolutions.